Experiental and expressive therapy for children affected by adversity, migration and displacement

 Play is the language of the child.
 Children naturally communicate their thoughts, feelings and experiences through play.

-Play therapy is a form of psychotherapy developed specifically for the treatment of children whose social and emotional development is hindered by drastic events or (psychological) problems.
+Play therapy is a form of psychotherapy developed specifically for the treatment of children whose social and emotional development is hindered by adverse events or (psychological) problems.
 In play therapy, the therapist uses play as a tool to help the child understand and develop.

 Practice Noura focuses specifically on children from refugee and migration backgrounds.